Manure Application Following Silage

 - They have steep hills and they’re not allowed to till the land without immediately following with a cover crop (high risk of erosion).

-So, as you see manure application taking place this late summer and early fall, remember that the farmer isn’t doing it just to get rid of their manure.
-They most likely have a carefully orchestrated plan and they’ve probably thought about all of the risks and benefits of that manure application for that particular field.
+So, as you are applying manure or are watching manure applications occuring this late summer and early fall, remember that manure is not just a waste product to be disposed of.
+It's packed with nutrients crops need, making it an investment for that field.
+The person doing the application most likely has a carefully orchestrated plan and they’ve probably thought about all of the risks and benefits of that manure application for that particular field.

 This article was reviewed by Michael Sindelar and Todd Whitney